apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/Clustering.md

 ![A diagram showing that a node joins as joining, then becomes up, and later on down or removed.
 It also shows the reachable and unreachable states on the side.](cluster_lifecycle.png)

-## Node discovery

-The cluster system uses [swift-service-discovery](https://github.com/apple/swift-service-discovery) to discover nearby nodes it can connect to.
-This discovery step is only necessary to find IPs and ports on which we are expecting other cluster actor system instances to be running, the actual joining of the nodes is performed by the cluster itself.
-It can negotiate, and authenticate the other peer before establishing a connection with it (see also TODO: SECURITY).

-As such, it is able to use any node discovery mechanism that has an implementation of the `ServiceDiscovery` protocol, like for example: [tuplestream/swift-k8s-service-discovery](https://github.com/tuplestream/swift-k8s-service-discovery) which implements discovery using the kubernetes (k8s) APIs.

-### Configuring service discovery

-TODO